Testing the presence of a dormant black hole inside HR 6819: Isolated binary evolution

-We evolve $N=10 \times 10^6$ massive binaries, in which the primary mass (the initially more massive binary component) is taken from the IMF 3-part broken power law within a mass range of $0.08-150\msun$.
-The secondary component mass is instead taken from a flat distribution of mass ratio (secondary to primary) within the mass range $0.08-150\msun$.
-The orbital period is taken from \cite{Mink_2015}.
+We chose the initial setup with $F_{\rm loss}=7\%$ for our population study.
+We evolved $N=10^7$ massive binaries, in which the primary mass (the initially more massive binary component) is taken from the initial mass function three-part broken power law within a mass range of $18-150\msun$.
+The secondary component mass was instead taken from a flat distribution of mass ratio (secondary to primary) within the mass range $0.08-150\msun$.
+The orbital period was taken from \cite{Mink_2015}.
+We then scaled the total mass from our simulations to account for the whole $0.08-150\msun$ mass range for the primary stars by extending the initial mass function power law to primary stars between 0.08 and 18 $\msun$ at ZAMS (the secondary star mass is still taken from the flat distribution of mass ratio).